NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

     `download Python 3.6.8 here <https://www.python.org/downloads/release/python-368/>`_.

-If you have not already done so, clone the application, and move the repo into the :code:`/opt/` directory.
+If you have not already done so, clone the application.
+Once it's cloned, move the repo into the :code:`/opt/` directory.
+We will be using the :code:`/opt/` folder to serve the application from.

 .. code-block:: console